Clark Kellogg: High school

 Clark "Special K" Kellogg grew up in East Cleveland, Ohio, attended Chambers Elementary, W.H.
 Kirk Middle School (both in East Cleveland), and St. Joseph High School in Cleveland, Ohio, and had a high school basketball career generally regarded as one of the finest in Cleveland history.
 The highlight was a 74–65 loss in the 1979 state championship game to Columbus East that saw Kellogg score 51 points and grab 24 rebounds.
 His 51-point game is still an Ohio high school state finals record.
 Kellogg also played in the McDonald's All-American and Capital Classic games.

 College

-From 1979 to 1982, Kellogg played for the Ohio State University, where he earned All-Big Ten Conference and Most Valuable Player honors; in 1996, he received his marketing degree.
+From 1979 to 1982, Kellogg played for Ohio State University, where he earned All-Big Ten Conference and Most Valuable Player honors; in 1996, he received his marketing degree.
 In June 2010, Ohio Gov. Ted Strickland appointed Kellogg to the university's board of trustees, where he sits today.